Ammen1/Agritech-Ethiopia-backend/README.md

 **Security and Privacy:** We take data security seriously, ensuring your personal information is handled securely and your privacy is maintained.

 **Local Language Support:** To make the platform accessible to a wider user base, we offer support in local languages spoken in Ethiopia.

+## Disease Prediction System

+Our project includes an advanced disease prediction system that helps farmers identify diseases affecting their agricultural products.
+This system covers a variety of crops, including tomato, potato, coffee leaf, and more.
+Here's how it works:

+- **Upload Image:** Users can upload images of their crops or leaves that show signs of disease.

+- **AI-Based Diagnosis:** We utilize cutting-edge AI models, including ResNet and custom-trained models, to analyze the uploaded images and identify potential diseases.

+- **Timely Recommendations:** Once the disease is identified, our system provides timely recommendations for treatment or prevention.
+This information is crucial for farmers to take appropriate action to protect their crops.

+- **Multiple Crop Support:** Our disease prediction system is versatile and supports various crops commonly found in Ethiopia, ensuring that farmers receive accurate guidance for their specific agricultural needs.

+This system enhances our platform's value by providing farmers with a powerful tool to address crop diseases promptly and effectively, ultimately improving crop yields and agricultural practices.

+[Include any additional details or instructions related to your disease prediction system.]

 ## Technical Stack